We Are Ontario

 mapgraphic - blue - ontario

-The goal of the Ontario Community Changemakers program is to provide more opportunities for young Ontarians to get involved and take a leadership role in their communities.
-We are striving to create a launchpad for young civic innovators and placemakers that reflects the diversity of people and geography of this province.
-We strongly encourage applications from BIPOC applicants and individuals with lived experiences currently underrepresented in the placemaking sector.
+The Ontario Community Changemakers program aims to provide more opportunities for Ontarians to get involved and take a leadership role in their communities.
+We are striving to create a launchpad for civic innovators and placemakers that reflects the diversity of people and geography of this province.
+Individuals with lived experiences that are currently underrepresented in the placemaking sector, including those from Indigenous, Black, and racialized communities, and 2SLGBTQI+ backgrounds, are strongly encouraged to apply.

-We are accepting applications from residents from communities of all sizes, including rural communities, small towns, cities, and First Nations territories.
+We accept applications from residents of communities of all sizes, including rural communities, small towns, cities, and First Nations territories.
+Applications from Northern Ontario are also encouraged as we look to increase impact in rural and remote regions of the province.